 Brought to life by the Syrowatka family, with a renowned reputation in Bali’s hospitality scene, ENZO is very much a family venture that celebrates their love of good food and drinks.
 Found on the main road of Mas, a residential hotspot and a main thoroughfare to Ubud and beyond, ENZO’s ideal location makes for an obvious choice for dining in the area.

 Without a doubt, one of the café’s main calling cards is their coffee: a bespoke blend sourced from Dimmattina Coffee, offering rich and bold flavours, brewed to perfection.
 This is complemented by a tempting selection of freshly baked pastries and cakes, including buttery croissants, lamingtons and delicate cheesecake.
-Comfort food classics are available on the à la carte menu too, featuring toasties, Philly Cheesesteaks sandwich, salmon poke bowl, to name a few.
+Comfort food classics are available on the à la carte menu too, featuring toasties, Philly Cheesesteak sandwiches, and salmon poke bowls, to name a few.
 For those hot Bali days, the café also serves a range of refreshing smoothies, milkshakes and fresh juices.

 ENZO Café –named after four sisters Elizabeth, Natasha, Zara and Olivia– accommodates guests with its homey, modern interior with plush seating and ambient lighting.
 It’s a spot to escape the heat and enjoy a tasty-yet-casual meal.